 Like every drug, supplements also come with health risks and side effects.
-However, the sellers aren’t required to do any research about its side effects and above all most of the supplements are self-prescribed without any input from a registered medical practitioner.
+However, the sellers aren’t required to do any research about its side effects and above all most of the them are self-prescribed without any input from a registered medical practitioner.
 All these together, increases the risk factor.

 Over exposure to supplements like vitamins, herbs, botanicals and health powders were responsible for more than 1000,000 calls to the US poison control center in 2013.
 Among all of them, around 8000 patients were treated in various health care facilities, while more than 1,000 were reported to have moderate to severe outcome.
 However, most of the affected people never call a poison center or the supplement manufacturer, which eventually means we don’t ever get the real number of affected person.
 Supplements related to weight loss, energy, sexual enhancement, heart health, bodybuilding, sleep, etc are the main dietary supplements that can lead you to the emergency department if consumed more than prescribed.